basteks/airtable-cartography/README.md

 Once you create your Extension, access the settings page by clicking the gear icon in the top right corner Here are the available settings :
 - *URL* of the basemap.html file
+- *Current location* : a Yes/No option to choose if you want to display your current location on the map
 - *Table* : the table containing the records you want to visualize
 - *View* : the view containing the records
 - *Latitude* : the latitude field (**number type**)